 Do you know the single-most important ingredient in a concrete countertop that can make or break a business?
-If you thought concrete, think again — it’s the sealer.
+If you thought concrete, think again.
+It might surprise you to know that it is actually countertop sealers.

-You can make the most beautiful concrete countertop in the world, but in the end it’s the sealer that determines almost all of concrete’s performance characteristics: stain resistance, heat resistance, scratch resistance, food safety, ease of cleaning and maintenance.
+You can make the most beautiful concrete countertop in the world, but in the end it’s the concrete countertop sealer that determines almost all of concrete’s performance characteristics.
+From stain resistance to heat resistance and scratch resistance and food safety to ease of cleaning and maintenance.
 Short of making sure your concrete doesn’t crack, everything else depends on the sealer.

 Professionals worldwide are creating amazing products including kitchen and bathroom countertops, sinks, tubs, furniture, fire pits, wall panels and planters.
 The possibilities are endless.
 While most of these creative concrete products generally require some kind of protective sealer, kitchen and bath countertops and sinks have by far the most challenging and demanding performance requirements.